 Colitis is simply an inflammation of the colon (a part of the large intestine).
 It results in discomfort in the abdomen.
 Usually, colitis can be acute and chronic (reoccurring) or mild and severe.
 Colitis is usually characterized by diarrhea, bloating, abdominal pain, and blood in the stool.

 The colon is a part of the large intestine responsible for water absorption.
 Digestive materials that get into the colon are transferred to the rectum after the bacteria in the colon break them down.
-The large intestine is also described as the large bowel where food waste is stored as feces which are later passed out.
+The large intestine is also described as the large bowel where food waste is stored as feces which are later passed out through the anus.

 Unlike the usual forms of colitis, ulcerative colitis is a chronic disease that can span a person’s lifetime.
 It results in inflammation and bleeding ulcers in the large intestine.
 Ulcerative colitis is the most common type of colitis and spreads from the rectum to the colon.
 It results from the body’s (immune system) overreaction to bacteria and other materials within the digestive tract.
 Studies have not been able to show why this occurs.